 Start by signing up for a free account here.

 Now to add your project, select GitHub as your git provider.
 You’ll be asked to give Seed permission to your GitHub account.

 Select the repo we’ve been using so far.

 Seed deploys to your AWS account on your behalf.
 You should create a separate IAM user with exact permissions that your project needs.
 You can read more about this here.
 But for now we’ll simply use the one we’ve used in this tutorial.

 [default] aws_access_key_id = YOUR_IAM_ACCESS_KEY aws_secret_access_key = YOUR_IAM_SECRET_KEY

-Fill these in and click Create.
+Fill these in and click Add.

-Click on your newly created project.
+Click on your newly created app.

-Click on dev.
+Click on default.

 However, before we do that, we’ll need to add our secret environment variables.